realviacauchy/git-novice/fulllesson.md

 $ ls
 ~~~

-But if we add the `-a` flag to show everything,
+But if we use that `-a` flag to show everything,
 we can see that Git has created a hidden directory within `planets` called `.git`:

 ~~~ {.bash}